storybookjs/react-native/lib/cli/test/fixtures/react_scripts/README.md

 const $ = window.$;
 ```

-This makes it obvious you are using a global variable intentionally rather than because of a typo.
+This makes it more clear that you are using a global variable intentionally rather than because of a typo.

 Alternatively, you can force the linter to ignore any line by adding `// eslint-disable-line` after it.